 The rise of clinical leadership: from dark side to centre stage

 A notable feature of health services reform in many countries has been a concerted effort to increase the active involvement of doctors and other clinical professionals in the management of services, from ‘ward to board’.
-At the strategic apex of hospitals doctors, in particular, have been recruited into Core Executive (CEO) and other board level roles.
-In the UK, for example, clinical professionals now make up 25 percent of board roles, while in Italy, the proportion is even higher.
-At middle tier levels, doctors have also been recruited into roles such as clinical directors in hospitals (responsible for budgets and the operational performance of services) or given responsibilities for planning and commissioning services (as in the English NHS).
-As a result of this it is claimed that a significant proportion of management roles may now be occupied by people with clinical backgrounds – as high as 50% in Italy, 63% in France and 71% in Germany (Dorgan, 2010).
+At the strategic apex of hospitals, doctors, in particular, have been recruited into core executive (CEO) and other board-level roles.
+In the UK, for example, clinical professionals make up 25% of board roles, while in Italy, the proportion is even higher.
+At middle-tier levels, doctors have also been recruited into roles such as clinical directors in hospitals (responsible for budgets and the operational performance of services) or given responsibilities for planning and commissioning services (as in the UK NHS).
+As a result of this, it is claimed that a significant proportion of management roles may be occupied by people with clinical backgrounds – as high as 50% in Italy, 63% in France and 71% in Germany (Dorgan, 2010).

 This involvement of clinical professionals in the running of services is not only limited to those who take on formal management roles that are full time or part time.
-In many countries a far larger number are also taking on leadership roles which may or may not involve the exercise of formal management authority.
-These forms of leadership may exist at levels, including the co-ordination of small scale improvement projects at the front line, right through to service development projects (for example, around the re-design of patient pathways), in which clinicians may work across professional and sometimes organisational boundaries.
+In many countries, a far larger number are also taking on leadership roles which may or may not involve the exercise of formal management authority.
+These types of leadership may exist at levels (including the co-ordination of small scale improvement projects at the front line) right through to service development projects (e.g., around the re-design of patient pathways) in which clinicians may work across professional and sometimes organisational boundaries.
 According to Denis et al. (2001), these informal leadership roles may be critical in re-shaping services and involve “processes and skills that may or may not reside in formally designated leaders”.

-Added to this is the credibility and legitimacy that clinical leaders and their ability to engage other practicing doctors or nurses to accept and embrace change.
-Numerous studies of clinical leaders emphasise their deep understanding of context and ability, as prototypical professionals themselves, to bridge the gap between external policy demand and the day to day business of providing services.
+Added to this is the credibility and legitimacy that clinical leaders and their ability to engage other practising doctors or nurses to accept and embrace change.
+Numerous studies of clinical leaders emphasise their deep understanding of context and ability, as prototypical professionals themselves, to bridge the gap between external policy demand and the day-to-day business of providing services.
 It is expected that clinical leaders will influence and motivate their peers through their professional knowledge and skills.
-At the same time they might also collaborate more effectively with managers in developing organisational strategies that are aligned with quality improvement (Fitzgerald et al., 2013).
+At the same time, they might also collaborate more effectively with managers in developing organisational strategies that are aligned with quality improvement (Fitzgerald et al., 2013).

 - Is clinical leadership anything more than just the latest fashion?

-- Do clinical professional always make the best leaders in healthcare organisations?
+- Do clinical professionals always make the best leaders in healthcare organisations?

 Denis, J.L., Lamothe, L. & Langley, A. (2001) The dynamics of collective leadership and strategic change in pluralistic organisations.
 Academy of Management Journal, 44 (4): 809-837.